-Being the ultimate recyclers of thousands of lives, the Friends For the Dearborn Animal Shelter encourage and support recycling in all forms.
+Being the ultimate recyclers of thousands of lives, the Friends for Animals of Metro Detroit encourage and support recycling in all forms.
 To this end we have compiled some suggestions on how to recycle items that you may acquire in your pet household or from the Friends.

 Please consider the following before throwing items into a landfill:

 – If you purchased a package of Holiday Cards from the Friends you know that we took care to consider the environment when selecting our card production process and material.

 We would like to remind you that depending on the bag your cards came in, the packaging can

 - Be used to archive old photos or papers if plastic based